zoya-malik/cochrane-mobility-data-case-2025/README.md

 ### Mitigating Economic Leakage in Downtown Cochrane
 **Project Team: TWIN VECTORS (Zoya Malik & Talha Mahr)**

 This repository contains the technical submission for the 2025 Urban Systems Mobility Data Case Competition.
-Our team, **Twin Vectors**, was selected as a **Top 5 Finalist**, placing **4th overall out of 20 competing teams**.
+Our team, **Twin Vectors**, was selected as a **Top 5 Finalist**, placing **1st place overall out of 20 competing teams**.

 ## Project Overview